 The Psychology of wayfinding

-Each person navigates a building based on their senses, the information given, their perception and past experience and norms.
+Each person navigates a building based on their senses, the information is given, their perception and past experience and norms.
 For example, cafes are often on the bottom floor of buildings.
 There are practical business reasons for this, but a person navigating a building will know this is usually the case.
-This is a norm.
+This is the norm.

-In a complex building or campus type environment, our expectation is there will be a map located near the entrance or to where the space is entered, and the brain will be sensing this from past experiences, and looking for a map or diagram.
+In a complex building or campus type environment, our expectation is there will be a map located near the entrance or to where space is entered, and the brain will be sensing this from past experiences, and looking for a map or diagram.

 In a hospital setting, signage is usually consistent – a board detailing wards or areas with directional arrows clearly visible multiple times across corridors.
 The brain is used to this model and would find a different model challenging as it remembers it is in a hospital and links it to this type of wayfinding.